Cultural depictions of Zhou Tong: Storytelling

-It is important to note the following material because Zhou is either mentioned in or connected to the tales these storytellers sing about.The Story of Yue Fei is a favorite among Pingshu (评书) or Pinghua (评话) storytellers, which is a modern-day form of Shuoshu ("talk-story") storytelling that became popular in the Tang and Song dynasties.
+Zhou is either mentioned in or connected to the tales these storytellers of the following material sing about.The Story of Yue Fei is a favorite among Pingshu (评书) or Pinghua (评话) storytellers, which is a modern-day form of Shuoshu ("talk-story") storytelling that became popular in the Tang and Song dynasties.
 One of the most famous of these artists is Liu Lanfang (1944–present), a noted singer and actress.
 She first made a name for herself in 1972 when she sang the full-length script of The Story of Yue Fei.
 In September 1981, the Chunfeng Literature Publishing House published the 100-chapter pingshu script of Yue Fei's tale.

 Yangzhou Pinghua (扬州评话 – "Yangzhou storytelling") is divided into major (Da shu) and minor (Xiao shu) texts.
 The Story of Yue Fei is one of the major texts, along with the Water Margin.
 One of the most famous singers of the Water Margin tale was Wang Shaotang (1889–1968).
 He compiled four scripts from the Water Margin tales about the bandits Wu Song, Shi Xiu and Lu Junyi and formed his own school of storytelling called the "Wang School Shui Hu".